Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Stability in Ecology and Model Setup

 we say that the matrix is {\it marginally stable}.
 Note that for marginally stable systems $\|\vec{x}(t)\|$ may still diverge as a function of $t$ if the matrix $\mathbf{M}$ has degenerate eigenvalues~\cite{arnold1992ordinary, hirsch2012differential}.

-Additionally, the transient dynamical behaviour after external perturbations is revealed by the imaginary part of the leading eigenvalue $\Im(\lambda_1({\bf M}))$, where $\Im(\cdot)$ denotes the imaginary part of a complex number.
-If $\Im(\lambda_1({\bf M}))=0$, then the transient is nonoscillatory, whereas a nonzero imaginary part implies oscillatory behaviour of $\vec{x}(t)$ in the vicinity of the origin.
-The absolute value $|\Im(\lambda_1({\bf M}))|$ determines the frequency of oscillations of the slowest mode when the system is stable, and of the fastest unstable mode when the system is unstable.
+Additionally, the transient dynamical behaviour after external perturbations is revealed by the imaginary part of the leading eigenvalue $\lambda_1({\bf M})$, which we denote by $\Im[\lambda_1({\bf M})]$.
+If $\Im[\lambda_1({\bf M})]=0$, then the transient is nonoscillatory, whereas a nonzero imaginary part implies oscillatory behaviour of $\vec{x}(t)$ in the vicinity of the origin.
+The absolute value $|\Im[\lambda_1({\bf M})]|$ determines the frequency of oscillations of the slowest mode when the system is stable, and of the fastest unstable mode when the system is unstable.

 Since in this paper we consider large complex systems, following Ref.~\cite{mambuca2022dynamical}, we introduce here two variants of linear stability in the limit of large $N$.
 Consider a sequence of matrices $\mathbf{M}_N$ growing in size $N\in \mathbb{N}$.
 In this case, we can distinguish two classes of matrix sequences, viz., those for which the real part of the leading eigenvalue converges to a finite value, i.e.,